 An entering student must have a bachelor's degree or its equivalent from a regionally accredited college or university and should be able to communicate well both orally and in writing.
 No prior business courses are required.
-However, prior business courses may reduce the number of foundation courses required to complete the MBA.
+However, prior business courses may reduce the number of foundation courses (600-level) that must be completed prior to beginning the MBA core courses.

 An entering student in the MBA program should have facility in algebra and graphing of mathematical functions, graphic interpretation, and probability.
 Proficiency in these areas will be assumed with recent college or graduate level credit (B or better in a single course) in finite mathematics, precalculus, or mathematical models for business.
-Proficiency may also be established through GMAT performance.
+Proficiency may also be established through superior GMAT performance.
 Loyola offers a course, Fundamentals of Math for Business (GB500), which is specifically geared to the incoming graduate student without the necessary quantitative skills.
 (Note: GB500 is a program prerequisite and will not be awarded credit on the transcript.)

 Courses in the MBA program use computer software for presentation and analysis.
 Students can expect to receive assignments using spreadsheets, and they may also be required to employ specialized software, CD or on-line databases, or mainframe systems.
-Students should be able to design and manipulate spreadsheets and be familiar with word processing and presentation software.
-Introductory and advanced help courses are offered without charge through Technology Services, 410-617-5555.
-On-line services, available through the College's computing facilities are generally user-friendly and can be accessed by individuals without extensive background.
+Prior to beginning the program, students must be able to design and manipulate spreadsheets and be familiar with Microsoft Excel, Word, and PowerPoint software at the intermediate level.
+Once enrolled, advanced help courses are offered without charge through Technology Services, 410-617-5555.